aqasemi/powertoys-lllm/README.md

 ## Features

 - Query LLM models without leaving your keyboard
+- Configure custom endpoints for different LLM providers (WIP)
+- Supports Google Gemini API out-of-the-box
 - Access to google search
-- Configure custom endpoints for different LLM providers
-- Supports Google Gemini API out-of-the-box
+- Utility Commands such as:
+   - /screenshot, which will attach screenshot of the current screen to the query
+      - This will hide powertoys run and take a screenshot of the current screen
+      - The screenshot will be attached to the query automatically
+- Copy LLM responses to clipboard with a single click
 - Customizable system prompt to control LLM behavior
-- Copy LLM responses to clipboard with a single click

 ## Installation